venkatscodespace/hobbyREPO/README.md

+Here's your updated repository description with the inclusion of C programming:

 # Venkat's hobbyREPO

 Welcome to hobbyREPO, where I document my journey of learning and experimenting with various technologies and coding concepts!